EMD GP40-based passenger locomotives: GP40PH-2

 In 1991–92, NJ Transit sent its ex-CNJ GP40PH units out for rebuilding.
 The units were rebuilt as GP40PH-2 locomotives.

-New Jersey Transit would later order two more sets of GP40PH-2 units; these units were rebuilt from former freight GP40 units.
-The first order in 1993 consisted of six units rebuilt by Morrison-Knudsen are designated GP40PH-2A.
-The second order in 1993–94 was for 19 former Penn Central units rebuilt by Conrail.
-These units are classified as GP40PH-2B.
+New Jersey Transit later ordered two more sets of GP40PH-2 units; these units were rebuilt from former freight GP40 units.
+The first order in 1993 consisted of six units rebuilt by Morrison-Knudsen which are designated GP40PH-2A.
+The second order in 1993–94 was for 19 former Penn Central units rebuilt by Conrail, which are classified as GP40PH-2B.

 Metro-North ordered a single GP40PH-2 unit, numbered 4906.
 It was rebuilt by Conrail in 1992 and is classified as a GP40PH-2M.

 Starting in 2014, all but three of NJ Transit's original GP40PH-2s have entered an in-house rebuild program by NJ Transit for a mechanical conversion into a standard GP40-2 for non-revenue service.
 The HEP motor was removed, unlit number boards were drilled in, the rear ladders were removed and replaced with steps, and LED markers were applied to the rear end of the locomotive, replacing their original tri-color class lights.
-As of 2020, locomotives 4100, 4101 and 4109 are the only ex-CNJ locomotives that remain in service; NJ Transit's GP40PH-2B units and Metro-North's GP40PH-2M unit also remain in service.
-The GP40PH-2A units were retired in 2014 upon the delivery of the ALP-45DP; one unit was sold to MARC in 2019.
+As of 2020, locomotives 4100, 4101 and 4109 are the only ex-CNJ locomotives that remain in service.
+NJ Transit's GP40PH-2B units and Metro-North's GP40PH-2M unit also remain active.
+All GP40PH-2A units were retired and placed into storage, except for one unit, which was sold to MARC in 2019.

 In December 2017, New Jersey Transit purchased 17 additional ALP-45DPs to replace the remaining GP40PH-2B locomotives that are still in service.
 However, in July 2020, NJ Transit decided to use the ALP-45As to replace older locomotives of the PL42AC fleet instead of the GP40PH-2Bs, due to the PL42AC's unreliability and inability to be upgraded to meet new Environmental Protection Agency standards.

 In 2019, NJ Transit unveiled locomotive 4109 painted in a heritage scheme based on that of the CNJ GP40P.
 In October 2022, NJ Transit unveiled locomotive 4101 painted in a heritage NJDOT scheme.
+In October 2023, GP40PH-2B 4210 was repainted into the Erie Railroad black-and-yellow scheme.
+In October 2024, locomotive 4208 was unveiled in Conrail's "can opener" scheme.

 GP39H-2

 In the late 1980s, Morrison-Knudsen rebuilt six GP40s into 12-cylinder GP39s for MARC.
 They were downgraded from 3000 hp to 2300 hp, and re-equipped with 4-stroke Cummins HEP generators.
-As of 2015, they continue to be used by MARC for smaller train sets and work train duty.
+As of 2023, all were rebuilt as GP39PH-3Cs, and they continue to be used by MARC for smaller train sets and work train duty.